Burn Ban

 • Horses Allowed

 This trail runs through a U.S Army training center in Yakima, and you must self-register at either Renslow or Doris trailheads if passing through.
-Check out the information and rules document for more details.

 No motorized vehicles are allowed on the trail except for snowmobiles in the winter.
 You may travel on snowmobile only from Stampede Pass Road to Cabin Creek.